aws-samples/scp-alternative-solution/README.md

 Log in to the management account, select the CloudFormation template file [010-create-iam-role-in-master-account.yaml](cloudformation/010-create-iam-role-in-master-account.yaml), and create an IAM role that allows the security account to assume to:

-* **ManagementAccountAccessRoleName**: - The name of the role deployed in the management account, used to allow the security account to assume to the management account, ensure that the parameters deployed under the security account are consistent
+* **ManagementAccountAccessRoleName** - The name of the role deployed in the management account, used to allow the security account to assume to the management account, ensure that the parameters deployed under the security account are consistent
-* **OrganizationAccessRoleName**: - The name of the role deployed in all member accounts, used to allow the management account Assume to each member account, ensure that the parameters deployed under the security account are consistent
+* **OrganizationAccessRoleName** - The name of the role deployed in all member accounts, used to allow the management account Assume to each member account, ensure that the parameters deployed under the security account are consistent
-* **SecurityAccountID**: The AWS Security Account ID
+* **SecurityAccountID** - The AWS Security Account ID

 ### Deployment for Security Account